Methods to collect Quantitative Data cvr

 5. Probability

-The list above only explains the main quantitative data collection methods available.
+The list above only explains the popular quantitative data collection tools.
 Here’s a further breakdown of the list along to help you select the best approach.

 1. Survey